recaptime-dev/legal-policies/docs/index.md

 This site only hosts the latest versions of our policies, but you may look at [commit history] in the GitLab repository.

-For the changelog, we're working on that soon for most of our policies.
+For the changelog, we're working on that soon for most of our policies to provide a more summarized version of commit logs and `git diff`s.

 [commit history]: https://mau.dev/recaptime-dev/legal/policies/-/commits/main/docs

+## Community-specific policies

+* We are formally accepting [Hack Club Code of Conduct] in addition to our own [Community Code of Conduct]

+[Hack Club Code of Conduct]: ./communities/hackclub/code-of-conduct.md
+[Community Code of Conduct]: ./code-of-conduct.md

 ```{toctree}
 :hidden: